albz/Architect/doc/guide_nml_background_profiles.md

 ### order_logitudinal=2
 Concave downward parabolic profile.
 The value of the plasma density set at boundaries of the subdomain (by assigning a value to bck_plasma%n_over_n0(k) and bck_plasma%n_over_n0(k+1), for the $k$-th longitudinal subdomain) are connected with a segment of parabola which is always concave downward and its vertex is on the boundary with higher density value.

+### order_logitudinal=-2
+Convex upward parabolic profile.
+The value of the plasma density set at boundaries of the subdomain (by assigning a value to bck_plasma%n_over_n0(k) and bck_plasma%n_over_n0(k+1), for the $k$-th longitudinal subdomain) are connected with a segment of parabola which is always convex upward and its vertex is on the boundary with lower density value.

 ### order_logitudinal=3
 The profile has a $cos^2$ shape shrunk and shifted in order to connect the value of plasma density set at the subdomain borders.